beyondsimulations/Programming-Everyday-Decisions/lectures/lec_04_scheduling.md

 **Topic:** Understanding scheduling problems and algorithmic solutions for optimal task ordering

+. . .

-**Why this matters:** Every day you make scheduling decisions - from organizing your to-do list to managing projects.
+**Why this matters:** Every day you make scheduling decisions, from organizing your to-do list to managing projects.
 Today we'll learn the mathematical algorithms that can optimize these decisions and see how they connect to programming logic.

 ## Today's Agenda